 Both pulley blocks and snatch blocks are fantastic tools to help assist in facilitating your lifting operations.
 They both are actually considered pulley blocks.
 There really isn’t a right answer over which one you should choose for a specific task.
 Often people choose their personal preference, most of the time being what they are most familiar with.
 Take a few minutes to learn the true difference between a pulley block and a snatch block.
+If you have questions, please contact the team at Bloom Manufacturing.

 Pulley and Snatch Blocks can help lift up to 30 tons with their wheel on axle design.
 A pulley block gives direction to the rope while it’s loaded.
 You then can increase the line or lift the weight of a hoist or winch by multiplying lines.
 The noticeable trait of a pulley block is that it is always closed, so you must thread the line through the axle.
 Any wired rope that is rigged into the system will need to be reeved to continue on.